SrikanthAnnabathina123/SrikanthAnnabathina123/README.md

 - 👋 Hi, I’m @SrikanthAnnabathina123
-- I am a Competative programming aspirant and working on Data structures and Algorithms.
+- I am a Competitive programming aspirant and working on Data structures and Algorithms.